PremProtocol/prem-core/README.md

-# prem

-## Project Overview
-Prediction Market: A platform where users can bet on the outcomes of future events.
-If the predicted event occurs, those who bet on that outcome receive rewards.
+# Project Title & Description

+Prem is a prediction market on The Open Network (TON), addressing the need for a decentralized, transparent platform for betting on future events.

 ## Key Components